Spoilers For ‘The Young And The Restless’: Sharon’s Ride Or Die Relationship Returns

 The news is such a shock that it might even affect Sharon’s new relationship with Rey.
 “I think that there will be a lot of questions about everybody’s relationships because it could change things for Sharon and Rey, Sharon and Nick, and then there’s Chelsea, too.
 They have to find Adam and see what he has to say about it,” said Case.

-The Inquisitr reported that actress Melissa Claire Egan will return as Chelsea Newman, and her filming begins this month, which means Chelsea should be back in the early summer.
-With Chelsea and Adam returning, a whole host of issues will arise, including Christian’s paternity, and it looks like Nick (Joshua Morrow) will find himself fighting to retain his parental rights.
+The Inquisitr reported that actress Melissa Claire Egan will return as Chelsea Newman, and her filming begins this month.
+This means that Chelsea should be back in the early summer.
+With Chelsea and Adam returning, a whole host of issues will arise — including Christian’s paternity.
+It looks like Nick (Joshua Morrow) will find himself fighting to retain his parental rights.

 Case said, “Adam is a key person in Genoa City.
 Knowing him coming back affects everyone’s lives.
 It’s going to be a big shock when everybody in Genoa City learns about that.
 It’s must-see TV!”

-Things are about to get crazy, and once the dust settles, nothing will ever be the same for several key players.
+Things are about to get crazy in Genoa City, and once the dust settles, nothing will ever be the same for several key players.